Network Satisfaction Problems Solved by k-Consistency

 \subsubsection{Atom Structures}

-In this section we introduce for every finite $\mathbf{A}\in \ra$ an associated finite structure, called the \emph{atom structure} of $\bf A$.
+In this section we introduce for every finite $\mathbf{A}\in \ra$ an associated finite structure $\fA_0$, called the \emph{atom structure} of $\bf A$ (also see~\cite{HirschJacksonK}; the definitions are essentially the same, with one minor technical difference that concerns the signature, mentioned below).
 If $\bA$ has a fully universal representation, then there exists a polynomial-time reduction from $\Nsp(\bA)$ to the finite-domain constraint satisfaction problem $\csp(\fA_0)$ (Proposition~\ref{reductionBtoO}).
 Hence, this reduction provides polynomial-time algorithms to solve NSPs, whenever the CSP of the associated atom structure can be solved in polynomial-time.
 For a discussion of the atom structure and related objects we recommend Section 4 in \cite{BodKnaeFlexJournal}.

 \begin{definition} The \emph{atom structure of $\bf A \in \ra$} is the finite relational structure ${\fAo}$ with domain $A_0$ and the following relations:

 \begin{itemize} \item for every $x \in A$ the unary relation $x^{\fAo}:= \{a\in A_0 \mid a\leq x \}$, \item the binary relation $E^{\fAo}:= \{ (a_1,a_2) \in A_0^2 \mid \Breve{a_1}=a_2 \}$, \item the ternary relation $R^{\fAo}:=\{ (a_1,a_2,a_3) \in A_0^3\mid a_3\leq a_1\circ a_2 \}$. \end{itemize} \end{definition}